GoogleCloudPlatform/healthcare/deploy/README.md

 style configs will be deprecated.
 Old style config examples can be found [here](https://github.com/GoogleCloudPlatform/healthcare/tree/5bfa6b72a8077028ead4ff8c498325915180c3b8/deploy/samples).

-### Create New Projects
+### Apply project configs

-Use the `cmd/apply/apply.go` script to create an audit logs project (if using remote audit logs) and one or more data hosting projects.
+Use the `cmd/apply/apply.go` script to create or update an audit logs project (if using remote audit logs) and one or more data hosting projects.

 1. Make sure the user running the script is in the owners group(s) of all projects that will be created, including the audit logs project (if used).